TallenPeli/cosmic-kitty/README.md

 ## Usage

-1. Get a cosmic(tm) terminal theme by going to:
+1. Get a cosmic™ terminal theme by going to:

 `View->Color Schemes...->{three dots next to theme you want to export}->Export`